bitinn/sketch-text-align/README.md

 Because Sketch v3.x still has less than ideal support for font-size and line-height, especially when you are dealing with CJK language (Some say it's a limit of OSX).
 This plugin allow you to align text as imagined, ignoring those incorrectly calculated text rectangles.

-This plugin is tested with Sketch version 3.2.2 (9983).
+This plugin has been tested on Sketch v3.2 and v3.3 beta

 # Install